 Pressuring your partner to take dance lessons will backfire on you.

 Instead of spending some quality time together, you may end up with someone who is annoyed, even angry.
-Add to that he’s been so busy and he’s tired.
-You’ve got a man who has no problem sitting out all of the dances.
+Furthermore, now you’ve got a guy who has no problem sitting out all of the dances.
 As a matter of fact, he may consider it a victory of sorts.

 Age can be a factor.